 Planning must account for how assets will transfer and who is empowered to act when the client cannot.

-- Confirm existence and coordination of powers of attorney and health directives.
+4. Confirm the existence and coordination of powers of attorney and health directives.

 The final module ensures that the planning work is communicated clearly, and that clients can move forward